devraj-bhatta/Devraj-s-Blog/README.md

 # Devraj-s-Blog

-# The blog website, which was my college project on 1st semester of the college.
+<p> The blog website, which was my college project on 1st semester of the college. </p>